March 16, 2017

 Unsuspecting teachers who apply on line to teach at Collegiate British International School are offered jobs and soon thereafter asked for money to cover fees, visas, etc. This is a scam!

 The Deira International School business office verifies this information and reports their legal department is working on the situation.
-You can find this information, and other scam alerts, on the Articles and Information page at ISR.
+You can find this information, and other scam alerts, on the Scams and Recruiting Alerts page at ISR.

 Do you have experience with this school?